maiesey/maiesey.github.io/_posts/2020-04-19-regarding-future.markdown

 I'm going to make a whole lot of side projects regarding useful things that I really love, that aren't being taught **EVER** by my professors, such as software development, artificial intelligence, AR/VR, UI/UX, etc. Think of it as me catching up with the industry in my own pace.
 I've decided that in the future I want to be a UI Engineer or a UX Engineer.
 So I'm going to start learning required knowledge regarding that field through my connections and the internet.

-I was also thinking about making this website more useful, so instead of just me posting random and dumbass posts here, I can make logs about my projects, logs about new things I learned during my time interning at Apple or during my self-learning session.
+I was also thinking about making this website more useful, so instead of just me posting random and dumbass posts here, I can make logs about my projects (I have a ton of ideas in mind), logs about new things I learned during my time interning at Apple or during my self-learning session.

 Seems fun?